Black people: Blackness

 Barack Obama—the first person of color, biracial, and self-identified African American President of the United States—was throughout his campaign criticized as being either "too black" or "not black enough".

 The concept of blackness in the United States has been described as the degree to which one associates themselves with mainstream African-American culture, politics, and values.
 To a certain extent, this concept is not so much about race but more about political orientation, culture and behavior.
 Blackness can be contrasted with "acting white", where black Americans are said to behave with assumed characteristics of stereotypical white Americans with regard to fashion, dialect, taste in music, and possibly, from the perspective of a significant number of black youth, academic achievement.

 Due to the often political and cultural contours of blackness in the United States, the notion of blackness can also be extended to non-black people.
 Toni Morrison once described Bill Clinton as the first black President of the United States, because, as she put it, he displayed "almost every trope of blackness".
 Clinton welcomed the label.

-The question of blackness also arose in the Democrat Barack Obama's 2008 presidential campaign.
+The question of blackness also arose in Barack Obama's 2008 presidential campaign.
 Commentators questioned whether Obama, who was elected the first president with black ancestry, was "black enough", contending that his background is not typical because his mother was a white American and his father was a black student visitor from Kenya.
 Obama chose to identify as black and African American.